katherine-benjamin/ph-knotted-proteins/README.md

 ### Persistence landscapes

 Landscapes are stored in the `.lan` format specified in [the paper of Bubenik and Dłotko](https://www.sciencedirect.com/science/article/pii/S0747717116300104).
+They are therefore compatible with [The Persistence Landscpae Toolbox](https://www2.math.upenn.edu/~dlotko/persistenceLandscape.html).

 We again make a distinction between the two sections.